osaraivamatheus/introduction_to_ml/README.md

 ## Exploratory data analisys

 One of the most important steps on a modelling process is the Exploratory Data Analisys (EDA).
-Data distribution, data quality, new insights, variability analisys are made with EDA.
-This is importante because according to this analisys many other possibilities can arise, such as possibile models, inclusion of new variables, exclusion of unecessary variables and many other pre process tranformation.
+Data distribution, data quality, new insights and variability analisys are made with EDA.
+This is importante because according to EDA many other possibilities can arise, such as possibile models, inclusion of new variables, exclusion of unecessary variables and many other pre process tranformation.
 The EDA of this problem is found on [EDA.ipynb](https://github.com/osaraivamatheus/titanic_with_Sklearn/blob/main/EDA.ipynb) file.

 ## Pre processing data